ekokotov/object-table/README.md

 select               | no       | select="multiply" allows to select more than one row.
 Selected rows are accessible. selected-model		 | no		| It exports selected model to controller variable. selected-model="yourModel" resize		 		 | no		| *default: true*.
-Use column resizing.
+Use column resizing. drag-columns		 | no		| *default: false*.
+It allows to reorder your columns using drag-n-drop.

 ##Themes
 Please check new 'Dark-sky' and 'Blue-dust' themes: